+Partnerships in business can be the key to success, yet also the reason for failure.
 From professionals wanting to open a new business with their friends or family, to existing partnerships that have gotten difficult and not working out as planned, and everything in-between.

 Whether you’re considering entering a new partnership, or managing an existing one, partnership relationships (like all others) take work.
 In this article we’ll break down the best ways to lead you to success and clean up the mess when it’s no longer working out and you need to part ways.

-A lot of fitness business partnerships start out with friends who share a passion for fitness decide ‘let’s go into business together!’.
+A lot of fitness business partnerships start out with friends who share a passion for fitness decide ‘Let’s go into business together!’.

-But partnerships can also come with a lot of challenges that too many people choose to ignore addressing until things get difficult and by then things only gets tougher to navigate.
+But partnerships can also come with a lot of challenges that too many people choose to ignore addressing until things get difficult and by then things only gets tougher to navigate and when something as personal as a business and your incomes are at stake, you can’t just walk away easily when things get tough.

 Here are just a few of the top challenges partners struggle with alignment (and misalignment) on: